dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_1_Grid-to-Grid.rst

   If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
-If you are unsure if you have done this step, ???
-Julie, I'm sorry to hand this off to you.
-Can you figure you figure out why this link won't work?
-This is from section 2 and works for other links.
-I'm pulling my hair out??? please navigate to the :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.
+If you are unsure if you have done this step, please navigate to the :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.

 We now shift to a discussion of the MET PCP-Combine tool and will practice running